YannikBeimler/AwayGame/README.md

 ## Goal

 Would you like to travel to a YB away game together with other YB fans?
 With AwayGame you can easily tell other YB fans if you have free seats in your car.
-Or you can search for a ride and tell them where you want to go.
+Or you can search for a ride and tell them where you want to join.
 So you can easily carpool and nobody has to go to a YB game alone.

 ## Description